containerbuildsystem/cachito/README.md

   `value` must be a string which specifies the value of the environment variable.
 The `kind` must also be a string which specifies the type of value, either `"path"` or `"literal"`.
 Check `cachito/workers/config.py::Config` for the default value of this configuration.
+* `cachito_finalize_request_packages_check_interval` - when finalizing a request, a worker will query the API pods and check their response to make sure the packages and dependencies were properly loaded.
+In case there's a failure, the worker will retry the check.
+This property sets the interval between checks, in seconds.
+* `cachito_finalize_request_packages_check_max_attempts` - similar to
+  `cachito_finalize_request_packages_check_interval`, but defines the number of attemps for the packages file check.
+Setting the value to 0 will disable the check completely.
 * `cachito_gomod_ignore_missing_gomod_file` - if `True` and the request specifies the `gomod` package manager but there is no `go.mod` file present in the repository, Cachito will skip the `gomod` package manager for the request.
 If `False`, the request will fail if the `go.mod`